Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \subsubsection{Opinion modelling}

-In addition to the simulation-driven opinion evolution, we are considering a well-grounded in literature approach: the Friedkin–Johnsen model \cite{friedkin_1990} is a foundational framework in opinion dynamics that extends the classical DeGroot\cite{degroot1974reaching} model by incorporating the concept of individual resistance to change.
+In addition to the simulation-driven opinion evolution, we are considering a well-grounded in literature approach: the Friedkin–Johnsen model~\cite{friedkin_1990} is a foundational framework in opinion dynamics that extends the classical DeGroot~\cite{degroot1974reaching} model by incorporating the concept of individual resistance to change.
 In this model, each agent updates their opinion as a weighted combination of their neighbors’ views and their own initial belief, with a susceptibility parameter determining the balance between external influence and internal stubbornness.
+We choose the Friedkin–Johnsen model because it generalizes the DeGroot framework while relaxing some of its restrictive assumptions, allowing opinions to stabilize without necessarily converging top consensus.
+Moreover, unlike bounded-confidence models such as Hegselmann–Krause~\cite{HegselmannRea02_OpinionDynamicsBounded}, it does not impose explicit clustering, making it well suited for scenarios where influence is continuous and heterogeneous rather than strictly segmented.